 The Ways To Wealth Exclusive Offer: Launch your blog for under $3 with Bluehost.
 Get a FREE domain ($15 value) and great customer service, too.
 That’s more than 50% off of the original price of $7.99/mo when you use TW2W’s exclusive link.

-If you’re interested in starting a blog, I have a free email course: How To Make Your First $1K Blogging.
+If you’re interested in starting a blog, I developed a free course to help.
+It’s called How To Make Your First $1,000 Blogging.

 #2 — Manage Social Media for Small Businesses